BarisAtik/Natural-Computing-Project/README.md

 Welcome to the project repository of Group 14 for the Natural Computing course at Radboud University.
 This repository contains scripts, data, and instructions on how to reproduce the results of our experiments.

-**Natural computing project by Group 14 - Authors: Tygo Francissen, Dick Blankvoort, Baris Atik**
+**Natural Computing project by Group 14 - Authors: Tygo Francissen, Dick Blankvoort, Baris Atik**

 ## Overview